 Sometimes you need a super specific graphic—like, say, a half panda half duck with a handlebar mustache—and finding the right one is nearly impossible.
-That’s why our overlays (in the Overlays tab) are totally transformable.
-Kickstart your image-ination with this step-by-step overlay tutorial, and learn how to make a few of our favorite designs from our blog articles.
+That’s why our graphics (in the Graphics tab) are totally transformable.
+Kickstart your image-ination with this step-by-step graphic tutorial, and learn how to make a few of our favorite designs from our blog articles.
 Once you’re all nice and inspired, you’ll be ready to create the mustachioed panduck of your dreams.

-Here are a few pointers to make your overlay adventures easier:
+Here are a few pointers to make your graphic adventures easier:

-- Right-click options: Right click on any overlay to send it backward, forward, duplicate, or straighten.
+- Right-click options: Right click on any graphic to send it backward, forward, duplicate, or straighten.

 - Transparent canvas: To make your newly designed graphic function as a sticker (without a background), click the Transparent Canvas box under Canvas Color in the Basic Edits tab.

-- Eraser: Get rid of anything you don’t want with the eraser in the Overlay palette.
+- Eraser: Get rid of anything you don’t want with the eraser in the Graphic palette.

 Now that you’ve got some tricks under your mouse-clicking fingers, take a look at this barbecue tool-torial:

 Step 1: Open up a new canvas in Design and click the Transparent Canvas box.
 Click Apply.

 Step 2: Find Geometric in the Graphics tab.
 To create the handle and hot dog, add a rectangle and circle to your canvas.
 Make the circle the same width as the rectangle using the corner handles, and lay it at the end of the rectangle to create a rounded edge.
 Right-click and duplicate the circle, then place it at the other end of the rectangle.
 Click Save in the top toolbar and name your creation “the great handledog,” or whatever clever thing you come up with.